halonsecurity/hsl-examples/services/cloudmark/README.md

 ## ScanCM(options, senderip, senderhelo, sender, recipients, fp)
 Scan a message with Cloudmarks Authority server (using HTTP POST).
-This function should be used with the "per_message" cache.
+This function should be used with the [`per_message` cache](http://docs.halon.se/hsl/structures.html#cache).

 **Params**